Indefinite leave to remain (refugee, humanitarian protection or Discretionary Leave)

 Your partner or child must apply online for family reunion.

 You’ll need to have your fingerprints and photograph (known as ‘biometric information’) taken at a visa application centre as part of your application.

-You can’t apply online if you’re applying from one of these countries.
+You can’t apply online if you’re applying from North Korea.

 Apply in the UK